kubernetes/enhancements/keps/sig-windows/5100-windows-dsr-and-overlay-support/README.md

 that might indicate a serious problem?
 -->

-Node ready state should be monitored to ensure nodes job the cluster and are properly configured to start running pods.
+Node ready state should be monitored to ensure nodes join the cluster and are properly configured to start running pods.

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?